Movies – 1. The Shining (1980), 2. The Exorcist (1973), 3. Psycho (1960), 4. Alien (1979), 5. The Cabinet Of Dr. Caligari (1920)

 37. [REC]/Quarantine (2007)

-A wild found-footage outbreak that unfolds from patient zero in real time, [REC] & Quarantine (being the same film in Spanish/American motifs) have delivered one of the most pulse-rattling, creative, crescendoing visceral jolts of limewire electricity the modern pandemic genre and biological sci-fi/horror has seen in Quarantine.
-Blair Witch Project x 28 Days Later with a hint of The Shining and Paranormal Activity.
-8.4/10.
+A *wild* found-footage outbreak filmed from patient-zero in real time, [REC] & Quarantine (being the same film in Spanish/American motifs, the U.S. Quarantine being superior in ~every aspect from cast to production value to setting to pace/excitement while ditching [REC]’s problematic racist/xenophobic rhetoric and tonally-incongruent comedy) have delivered one of the most pulse-rattling, creative, crescendoing visceral jolts of limewire electricity the modern pandemic genre and biological sci-fi/horror has witnessed.
+Found-footage’s new Queen.
+8.5/10.

 A complex, massively-influential slasher film blackening a joyous time of year as the first-ever holiday horror movie – with groundbreaking POV-transposition into the eyes of the killer, bone-chilling horror sequences, prognostic mental health cogitation, a fascinating central mystery, and wild twist-ending.
 8.4/10.